Religious Dietary Considerations & Food Allergies

 Something for Everyone

 UChicago Dining offers delicious selections for various diets, including:

 A dedicated Zabiha Halal dining veue is available at Baker, Cathey and Bartlett Dining Commons.
-UChicago Dining and College Housing work together with the Muslim Student Association (MSA) to determine the menu of food items that are served at this dining venue.
+UChicago Dining and Housing & Residence Life work together with the Muslim Student Association (MSA) to determine the menu of food items that are served at this dining venue.

 Vegetarian options are available at both dining commons each day, typically served at the Harvest dining venue.
 Pans, serving utensils, and knives for vegetarian dishes are all color-coded with green handles.

 Vegan options are available at both dining commons each day, typically served at the Harvest dining venue.
 Pans, serving utensils, and knives for vegan dishes are all color-coded with blue handles.

 Both dining commons offer daily options for diners who need to avoid gluten, including plain grilled chicken breasts and hamburgers; steamed vegetables, gluten-free deli meats, plain rice noodles, gluten-free pizza, steamed brown rice, plain baked potatoes; gluten-free cereal and bread; and gluten-free desserts.
 A dedicated toaster is available to toast the gluten-free bread.
 Please see Severe Food Allergies below for additional information on how we help students with specific dietary limitations.

 Ingredient cards are displayed at each dining venue with the eight common allergens highlighted.
 In addition, ingredient books for all dishes served at our dining commons are available as PDFs on the UChicago Dining website.

 Increasingly we see more students with gluten intolerance, or Celiac Disease, and other severe food allergies.
 Housing & Residence Life works closely with students and UChicago Dining to develop a plan for each student.
 RHs and RAs also refer residents to Housing & Residence Life for information and assistance.